bsalimi/dsc261-wi24/README.md

 ## Course Workload

+In this course, students will engage in a project-based learning experience, emphasizing teamwork, practical application of data science techniques, and effective communication.
+Small groups of 2-3 students will collaborate to develop projects on topics relevant to the class.
+These projects can range from open-ended research that could potentially lead to a paper to the implementation and analysis of algorithms, building tools with GUIs for applications reponsible data sciense, or analyzing real and synthetic datasets.
+The focus is on applying responsible data science methodologies to real-world problems and data scenarios, rather than just reading papers or writing surveys.

-The course evaluation is project-based, emphasizing teamwork, practical application of data science techniques, and effective communication.
-Students will collaborate in teams to conceptualize and develop projects that reflect real-world problems and data scenarios.
-This includes drafting thorough project proposals, executing data science methodologies, and presenting their findings and models.
-Insightful peer reviews will be integral, providing a platform for constructive critique and learning.
-The hands-on experience is further enriched by the creation of engaging visual posters and dynamic in-class presentations, all designed to foster a deep understanding of responsible data science in action.
-For an in-depth guide to the project ideas and a comprehensive timeline, please refer to the designated [Google Docs]().
+The course will have three checkpoints: an initial proposal, a midterm update, and a final report.
+Students are encouraged to meet with the instructor regularly for guidance.
+The project will culminate in a short in-class presentation.
+Evaluation will consider the team's effort, the results, the quality of the related work survey, and the effectiveness of their presentation and final report.
+Students will also participate in peer reviews, offering and receiving constructive feedback.
+To enhance the learning experience, students will create visual posters and dynamic presentations, aiming to foster a deep understanding of responsible data science.
+For detailed project ideas and refer to the provided [Google Docs]().

 ##Project Timeline